 With many big banks having over-hired in recent years, the past year has been slower in comparison with the highest volume of hires coming from within the smaller banking audit functions and Asset Management firms.
 Clearly, there remains a normal level of attrition across Financial Services.

-IT Audit recruitment has largely been within the Change Assurance and Electro/Algo IT Audit area.
-Uniquely, there has been hiring for regulatory driven requirements, such as the establishment of new Financial Crime IT Audit teams.
+Recruitment for IT Audit jobs has largely been within the Change Assurance and Electro/Algo IT Audit jobs area.
+Uniquely, there has been hiring for regulatory driven requirements, such as the establishment of new Financial Crime jobs within IT Audit teams.
 The majority of this has been aligned with permanent hiring, due to the desire to develop SME knowledge within organisations and the need to then retain that knowledge.
 Most Tech Audit hiring has been at Senior Manager/VP levels.
 This signals a switch from vast hiring at the execution level seen in recent years, to the demand for strategic and relationship management level roles.
 These positions are needed to ensure the effective delivery of complex audit portfolios.

 Flexible working has been a key selling point from organisations, in particular when monetary increases are not what they used to be.
 The ability to offer remote working 1 or 2 days a week, with flexible hours, can be the deciding factor persuading job seekers to accept a position.
 This is especially so when an individual is at a senior level and is likely to have more commitments outside of work.

-Regulatory audit roles that focus on wide areas of regulatory issues have been prevalent, covering Financial Crime, Conduct Risk, Compliance and Legal.
+Regulatory audit roles that focus on wide areas of regulatory issues have been prevalent, covering Financial Crime jobs, Conduct Risk, Compliance and Legal.
 Professionals from a 2nd line compliance function also had opportunities to move to a 3rd line audit role.

 There has been a noticeable increase in the frequency of Electronic Trading audit roles.
 This has offered the opportunity for IT focused professionals to transition across to core Global Markets audit roles.